scientistigwe/TravelEase-Website/README.md

 <h2 id="ux">User Experience (UX)</h2>

-"**name-of-project**" is a software designed to provide abc services.
+TravelEase is a one-stop solution for adventurers, explorers and lovers of nature.
+It was painstakely designed to do all the hardstuff and erase all gray areas around tourism planning and implementation.
+We do this so that you can do more fun things.

-The uniqueness of this project are:
+Some of the unique features of this project are:

-- abc
+- User friendly landing page.
-- xyz
+- Clear navigation items and call to action buttons at strategic locations
-- 123
+- Ai-powered travel planner and up-to-date travel time.
-- etc
+- A gallery of hot tourist destination sites to keep users busy and desiring.

-You can view the deployed website [here](https://path-to-deployed-site.com)
+Click the link to visit the site: [TravelEase Website](https://scientistigwe.github.io/TravelEase-Website/)

 <h2 id="user-stories">User Stories</h2>